Announced players who had been selected to Major League Baseball's All Century Team at the 1999 All Star game at Fenway Park in Boston.

 Former fashion model.

-He has English, Irish, Scottish, Welsh, German, and Swiss-German ancestry.
-He has also stated that he has Cherokee roots, but it is not clear if this ancestry has been documented.
+Has English, Irish, Scottish, Welsh, German, and Swiss-German ancestry.
+Has also stated that he has Cherokee roots, but it is not clear if this ancestry has been documented.

 Got to know Richard Burton on the return plane from his honeymoon with Cindy in Puerto Vallarta, who advised him to give everything up completely if he wanted to pursue acting (1978).

-Was considered for the role of General Munro in The Fifth Element (1997).
+Was considered for the role of General Munro in The Fifth Element (1997), which went to the late Brion James.

 A skilled equestrian, he did his own riding in The Postman (1997).

-He and his country rock band, Kevin Costner & Modern West played a concert at the Romania Film Festival on October 03, 2009 in the city of Arad.
+He and his country rock band, Kevin Costner and Modern West played a concert at the Romania Film Festival on October 03, 2009 in the city of Arad.

 Has founded with his brother Dan, the Costner Industries Nevada Corporation (CINC) in Carson City.
 This company product a Liquid-Liquid Centrifugal Separator using clean-up the oil in the Gulf of Mexico.